sanjeshpathak/realtimedashboardplatform/README.md

       });
 ```

+Publish the data to topic **demo/piechart** on to the broker.
+The data will be automatically routed to the widget and the new values appear in real time on the Pie Chart on the dashboard.

 The Eclipse Foundation has a project for the development of MQTT Client libraries for various platforms.
 Eclipse Paho project provides open-source client implementations of MQTT Prptocol.
 Here is the home page for Eclipse Paho: <https://www.eclipse.org/paho/>.
 They have MQTT  client libraries for many languages like Java, Python, C# etc. Download the library of your choice.
-You can make use of the library to publish data.
+You can make use of the library to publish data to the MQTT Broker.

 ### HTTP API

-In the download we also provide a Node app.
-You can start the Node app.
+Work in progress.
+This section will be filled soon.